Shimady563/cofee-shop-app/README.md

 ## Future plans

-While i'm working on favorites and news, i also plan to implement purchase ability.
+While I'm working on favorites and news, I also plan to implement purchase ability.
 It will include the ability to add items to cart and buy them.
-Also there will be points system, which will allow users to recieve points for purchases and spend them in the future.
+Also, there will be points system, which will allow users to receive points for purchases and spend them in the future.

 ## Technologies used